iotmodels/registry/README.md

 This repo accepts new model submission following the next rules.

 - Valid DTDL files.
-- Dependencies can be resolved using the index
+- Dependencies can be resolved using the convention
-- The files are stored following the `models` folder hierarchy
+- The files are stored following the `dtmi` folder hierarchy

 There are automatic checks in place per each PR.

 ### Adding a new interface

-The script `addModel.js` (requires node) can be used to add the required interface to the `models` folder and update the `model-index`
+The script `addModel.js` (requires node) can be used to add the required interface to the repo.

 ### Validation